Payment Protection Insurance (PPI) has been in the news a lot recently...

 Overdraft debt: what to do if you’re constantly overdrawn

-4 steps to repay your overdraft
+4 steps to get out of overdraft debt

 1. Create a budget